Installing and running Mailman 3¶

 available) and installing it from source (when necessary or preferred).

 Python 2 is not supported by the Core.

 You may need some additional dependencies, which are either available from your OS vendor, or can be downloaded automatically from the Python Cheeseshop.

 The documentation for Mailman 3 is distributed throughout the sources.
 The

 core documentation (such as this file) is found in the

 directory, but much of the documentation is in module-specific places.
 Online

-versions of the Mailman 3 Core documentation is available online.
+version of the Mailman 3 Core documentation is available.

 Also helpful might be Mark Sapiro’s documentation on building out the mailman3.org server.

 Get the sources¶